Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds: Concluding Remarks

 In this work, we address open-set gait recognition from sparse radar point cloud sequences.
 We introduce \ac{pcaa}, an original dual-branch neural network architecture designed to simultaneously classify subjects seen during training and generate a well-regularized, semantically rich feature space of human gait patterns.
 Finally, we solve the \ac{osgr} task by applying a novelty detection algorithm that exploits the structure and regularity of the latent space.
 Unlike other approaches in the literature, our novel subject detection algorithm accumulates evidence across time before providing an answer, resulting in increased detection accuracy while retaining acceptable inference time.
 This feature makes our approach flexible, allowing the user to trade accuracy for faster prediction times or vice versa, depending on the openness of the problem.

-To address the lack of publicly available high-quality data for this task, we collect and publicly release \datasetname{}, a dataset containing radar point cloud traces from $10$ human subjects, each with three distinct walking modalities.
-Using \datasetname{}, we compare our approach to the closest existing state-of-the-art network for \ac{osgr}, \ac{orced}.
-Our results show the superiority of our approach in terms of \ac{osgr} F$1$ score in different settings and openness levels.
+To address the lack of publicly available high-quality data for this task, we collect and publicly release \datasetname{}, a radar dataset containing \revv{both point cloud traces and \ac{md} spectrograms of} $10$ human subjects, each \revv{walking} with three distinct walking modalities.
+Using \datasetname{}, we compare our approach to the most recent existing state-of-the-art approaches for \ac{osgr}, \ac{orced} and \ac{lgm}. \revv{To provide a comprehensive and fair comparison, we evaluated the performance of the baselines both on \ac{md} spectrograms (the data type they were designed for) and on point cloud data, which is the focus of this work.}

+Our results show the superiority of our approach in terms of \ac{osgr} F$1$ score in different settings and openness levels, clearly confirming that a simple adaptation of existing gait recognition strategies for \ac{md} signatures is not sufficient to achieve the same performance when using sparse and noisy point clouds.
 We additionally validate each architectural choice, by performing an extensive ablation study involving three variants of \ac{pcaa}.
 Our ablation studies clearly show that the architectural features of \ac{pcaa}, tailored for point cloud input sequences, are crucial in our setting.
-This highlights the necessity of specifically designing architecture blocks and learning strategies to deal with complex data structures like radar point clouds.
+This highlights the necessity of specifically designing architecture blocks and learning strategies to deal with complex data structures like spatio-temporal radar point clouds.

 \newlength{\biocompact}